Overcoming Addictions

 One final scenario: before birth, you’re told you’ll be altered to crave only sex and drugs, unable to enjoy serving others.
 You’re given a choice: indulge your body’s cravings, or choose a life of holiness that leaves your body unsatisfied.
 Most would choose holiness.

 In conclusion: our spirit longs for higher things, but our body’s desires often lead us elsewhere.
-Satan wants us to ignore our spirit and chase lust.
+Unfortunately, this sort of makes our bodies a curse.
+The number one way Satan influences us is through our bodies, leading us to ignore our spirit and chase lust.
 But as God’s children, we are called to reject the body’s cravings and live by the spirit.
 Deep down, this is the life we truly long for.

 Closing Thoughts